 This model that describes the strategy process consists of three rotating loops.
 The management directs the company in the first loop, which means strategic decisions, and implementation follow-up takes place quarterly.
 The second loop is where everyday leadership activities take place.
 People identify sub-goals, and implementation follow-up takes place weekly.
 People lead themselves for the most part during this loop.
 The third loop consists of everyday operative work, and it constantly rotates in every company.

 The deciding skill is how to connect these three loops.
 But when trying to link them together, various types of problems may arise.

-The first great mistake is not to involve people in the thinking process.
+The first great mistake and the cardinal mistake in a strategy process is to not. involve people in the thinking process.
 People can be efficiently involved today because technology makes this very easy, convenient, and efficient.
 The traditional way would be far more expensive, so it is not common to invite the whole organization to participate.
 The old way is outdated, and you should seriously consider updating your assumptions about what it means to involve people in the strategy process.
 The default answer is that you should include everyone because it is possible to do it very efficiently.